>> Sacramento Custody & Restraining Order Attorney | ROC Law

 Begin Your Consultation

 Every matter begins with a confidential consultation — over Zoom or by phone, on your schedule.
 Qualifying domestic violence restraining order and child custody clients receive a free initial consultation.
-We also offer generous discounts for low-income clients.
+We offer competitive, transparent pricing for all matters.

 Hours